houseabsolute/Log-Dispatch/README.md

 ## $dispatch->log( level => $, message => $ or \\& )

 Sends the message (at the appropriate level) to all the output objects that the dispatcher contains (by calling the `log_to` method repeatedly).

+The level can be specified by name or by an integer from 0 (debug) to 7 (critical).

 This method also accepts a subroutine reference as the message argument.
 This reference will be called only if there is an output